-This part of the statutory guidance is about how schools and colleges should respond to all reports and concerns of child on child sexual violence and sexual harassment, including those that have happened outside of the school or college premises, and or online (what to look out for, and indicators of abuse are set out in Part one of this guidance).
+This part of the statutory guidance is about how schools should respond to all reports and concerns of child-on-child sexual violence and sexual harassment, including those that have happened outside of the school premises, and or online.

 Sexual violence and sexual harassment can occur between two children of any age and sex, from primary through to secondary stage and into colleges.
 It can occur through a group of children sexually assaulting or sexually harassing a single child or group of children.
 Sexual violence and sexual harassment exist on a continuum and may overlap; they can occur online and face to face (both physically and verbally) and are never acceptable.
 As set out in Part one of this guidance, all staff working with children are advised to maintain an attitude of 'it could happen here'.